In the beginning ....: The

 up to about 15 kts of a direct tail wind but it was so smooth even though I was now less than 2,000' over land.
 The morning

-clouds still lingered over the peaks and were nestled in some of the valleys necessitating my climb a few hundred feet to a birds' eye view of the clouds
+the peaks and were nestled in some of the valleys necessitating my climb a few hundred feet to a birds' eye view of the clouds

 and the mountain tops.
 The haze seemed to follow me.
 While only a few miles away, Mt Mitchell was no more than a silhouette